Leaving.

 If you’ve kept on top of the cleaning, this shouldn’t be too difficult.
 If you haven’t, then we recommend you roll up your sleeves and give yourself a week to clean thoroughly.

-Look for tips online to make things easier and help you make a shopping list for cleaning products.
+Look for tips online to make things easier and to help you make a shopping list for cleaning products.

 If you have left your oven or carpet in a particularly bad state, then we recommend you get them professionally cleaned to avoid deposit deductions.